HCIELab/PortaChromeUI/README.md

 ![image-20220726213856738](README.assets/image-20220726213856738.png)

-The user can input the flashing time of a different color for each LED.
+sers can input the flashing time of a different color for each LED.